sloria/dotfiles/README.md

 # dotfiles

 [sloria's dotfiles](https://github.com/sloria/dotfiles-old), rewritten as Ansible roles.
-Sets up a full local development environment with a **single command.**
+Sets up my local and remote development environments with a single command.

 **As of 2025, this repo only supports macOS.** There's still remnants of Red Hat and Debian support, but they are not maintained.